alphagov/govuk-developer-docs/source/manual/create-a-gpg-key.html.md

 ## Creating a GPG key (using the command line)

-Create a gpg key with `gpg2 --gen-key` using your digital.cabinet-office.gov.uk email address.
+Create a gpg key with `gpg --gen-key` using your digital.cabinet-office.gov.uk email address.
 Defaults for the questions should be fine, although you should choose a 4096-bit key.